lopezator/migrator/README.md

 e.g. After a `CREATE TABLE foo` we'll simply add a new `DROP TABLE foo` instead of reverting the first migration, so both states got reflected both on the code and the database.

-### But I don't want to write complex migrations in strings! 😥

-You still can use your favorite embedding tool to write your migrations inside `.sql` files and load them into migrator!

-I provide a simple example using [esc](https://github.com/mjibson/esc) here: [migrator_test#L40-L51](https://github.com/lopezator/migrator/blob/master/migrator_test.go#L40-L51)

 # Motivation